fuodorov/scaut/README.md

-# skif-utils
+# Scan Accelerator Utils

-Utilities for experiments on SKIF
+Utilities for experiments on accelerators